micdoh/XLRON/docs/understanding_xlron.md

 ## 2. Environment state and params

 In order to satisfy the constraints of JAX, XLRON environments are implemented as a series of pure functions that take a state and a set of parameters as input, and return an updated state as output.
 (Other arguments may also be passed to the functions e.g. [pseudo random number generator keys](https://jax.readthedocs.io/en/latest/jax-101/05-random-numbers.html)).
 Both the state and the parameters are defined as custom dataclasses.

-**The environment state** repres

-**The environment parameters**

 Each of the main environments supported by XLRON (RSA, DeepRMSA, RWALightpathReuse, VONE) has a custom state and parameters.

-The state and parameters are defined as dataclasses, and are passed as arguments to the functions that define the environment's transitions.
+**The environment state** represents the current state of our network including currently active traffic requests, occupancy of spectral slots on links, and other relevant information that can change over the course of an episode.
+The state is updated by the environment's `step()` transition function.

+**The environment parameters** represent the parameters of the environment, such as the topology of the network, the capacity of links, the number of slots on each link, and other relevant information.
+The parameters are fixed and do not change during the course of an episode.
+Parameters are specified as static arguments to functions, to indicate their values are known at compile time.

 ## 3. Data initialisation

+To satisfy the constraint of static array shapes, XLRON environments are initialised with a fixed number of slots on each link, and a fixed number of resources at each node.
+This is done by specifying the number of slots and resources as parameters to the environment.
+The number of slots and resources are then used to initialise arrays of zeros to represent the occupancy of slots on links and the remaining resources at nodes.
+These arrays are then passed as part of the environment state.

+### Routing representation
+In order to capture the topological information of the network in array form, the k-shortest paths between each node pair on the network is calculated and the constituent links of each path are encoded as a binary array for each row of `path_link_array`.

-### 3.1 Key data structures
+### Key data structures

 For `RSAEnv` (including the RMSA and RWA problems), the following data structures are used:

-`path_link_array`: Contains indices of consitutnet links of paths `link_slot_array`: Represents occupancy of slots on links `link_slot_departure_array`: Contains departure times of services occupying slots `request_array`:
+`path_link_array`: Contains indices of constituent links of paths `link_slot_array`: Represents occupancy of slots on links `link_slot_departure_array`: Contains departure times of services occupying slots `request_array`: